 It all began with a spark...

-At first, that spark was nothing but a main character — a hero of many adventures, if you will, joined by a few faceless and nameless characters living in a formless and shapeless setting held together by dreams of something greater.
+At first, that spark was nothing but a main character — a hero of many adventures taking place in the mind of a lonely child, if you will.
+That hero was joined by a few faceless and nameless characters, all living in a formless and shapeless setting held together by dreams of something greater.
 These were tales and grandiose settings that gave me some shelter in my isolated and atypical childhood, as well as during my complex early adolescence.

-Those dreams evolved through time, nurtured by my woes, triumphs, sins, vices, virtues, losses, laughter, tears, and everything else that comprises the flawed man that I am.
-Through them, I found meaning and purpose to an otherwise lonely reality.
+Those dreams evolved through time, nurtured by my woes, triumphs, sins, vices, virtues, losses, laughter, tears, and everything else that comprises the flawed man that I am today.
+Through them, I found meaning and purpose to an otherwise lonely reality, weathered and worn as I am these days.

 Many were the ways that I’ve imagined myself giving form to this dream, but never did I feel capable of doing so.
 These dreams also clashed with the ‘maturity’ that was expected of me by members of my extended family, and that, I’m afraid, was a burden with ongoing repercussions that shackled me for so long.
-And so it all remained as it started: as an anamorphic reverie.
+And so, for the longest time, it all remained as it started: as an anamorphic reverie.

 World’s were crafted, Nations were built, maps were charted, names were assigned, and tenets were written.
 Before I knew it, the Nation of Vaifen finally had a name and a life of its own.